addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

 Whenever the hash URL has changed, e.g. by clicking the link, the configuration prevented jQM to trigger its events.
 Instead, the Backbone Router listens to the hash changes and decides which view to request.

-However, experience has shown that, it is a good practice for mobile pages, to create prototypes(superclasses) for various situations like the usage of the jQuery Validation Plugin or popups with jQM.
+However, experience has shown that, it is a good practice for mobile pages, to create basic anatomies by prototyping(inheritange) for various situations like a basic page, the usage of the jQuery Validation Plugin, popups or dialogs with jQM.

 Then it becomes much easier to exchange device specific view logics, at runtime, and adopt general strategies- This would also help to add syntax and to support multi chaining of prototype inheritance with JavaScript and Backbone.
 By creating a “BasicView” of superclass, we enable all inherited-view-pages to share a common way to handle jQM the common usage of a template engine and specific view handling.

-TODO
-TODO
-TODO
-As explained before, JQuery Mobile supports the concept of Multipages, where you can organize your entire markup into a single HTML page body.
-To follow the DRY(Don’t repeat yourself) concept, it is advised to register the basic anatomy of jQM pages, popups and dialogs as well as the concrete View implementations in a separate HTML template file.
 In the build progress of Grunt/Yeoman, the semantic templates will be compiled by Handlebar.js and the AMDs template files are combined into a single file.
 By merging all page definitions into a single-file-app, it becomes offline capable, which is important for mobile app.

 #### Management of mobile page templates

-A concrete View-page, you can override properties for static values and functions to return dynamic values of the super class "BasicView".
+A concrete View-page, you can override properties for static values and functions to return dynamic values of the super class <b>BasicView</b>.
 These values will be later on processed by the BasicView to construct the HTML of a jQuery Mobile page with the help of Handlebars.

 Additional dynamic template parameters e.g. Backbone Model information, will be taken from the specific View and merged with the ones from the BasicView.